I’m closing Writers’ Huddle for new members this Friday (31st October) and won’t be reopening the virtual doors until, at the earliest, May 2015.

 How much do affiliate promotions make?

-On ebooks and other digital products, most authors/creators will pay 50% commission.
+On independently sold ebooks (ie. not through Amazon or other retailers) and other digital products, many authors/creators will pay 50% commission.
 With products on Amazon, you’ll normally get 5-6% commission.

-Obviously, you’re more likely to make sales if (a) you have a big audience and (b) the product is very on-topic for your audience.
+Obviously, you’re more likely to make sales if (a) you have a big audience and (b) the book or product is very on-topic for your audience.

-11 Lessons I Learned Earning $119,725.45 from Amazon Associates Program – an in-depth post on ProBlogger about Amazon specifically, but with advice that applies to any affiliate endeavours
+The Ultimate Guide to Making Money with the Amazon Affiliate Program – an in-depth post on ProBlogger about Amazon specifically, but with plenty of advice that applies to any affiliate endeavours

-Blogger’s Guides affiliate program – my own affiliate program, if you’re interested in spreading the word about my ebooks.
+Blogger’s Guides affiliate program – my own affiliate program, if you’re interested in spreading the word about my Blogger’s Guides.
 It has step-by-step instructions to get you started.

 #4: Coaching (2010 – 2012)